 This marking is typically engraved or printed on the dial face.
 You may also find it on a paper label on the back of the clock or inside the clock case.

 While it may be difficult to identify a Waterbury clock by its style, you can almost guarantee that it’s made of oak or walnut.
 Almost all faces display Roman numerals rather than digits.
 However, the company did an excellent job of keeping their clocks current with the fashions of the year.

 You’ll find Waterbury clocks in a variety of styles including Mission, Art Nouveau, Art Deco, and Victorian Revival.
 Some are wall clocks while others are free standing.
 If you’re interested in learning more about the endless number of styles, there are large volumes published about their identification.

 Most Waterbury clocks are made of wood.
 A very small number of clocks with a black finish were made, and even fewer were made in white.
 You may occasionally find a porcelain or enamel finish.

 All clock movements are engraved or stamped with the manufacturer’s name, the date, and a Waterbury patent marking.These movements had rounded corners and were made of brass.
 If they were made of steel, it was brass-plated.

 Waterbury Clock Pricing

 Many Waterbury clocks are highly sought after.
-In good condition, antique Waterbury wall clocks can bring upwards of $800.
+In good condition, antique Waterbury wall clock models can bring upwards of $800.
 Some of the small, brass alarm clocks may only cost around $30.

 If you’re in the market for an original Waterbury Mickey Mouse watch, get in line.
 These aren’t hard to find, but you won’t come by them cheap.
 You’ll pay at least a few hundred to get one in good condition.